The fossil is a large relative of modern day scallops we collected called a Pecten, from Bandon, Oregon (of course it's on the DVD!)

 Gem Trails of Idaho & Western Montana by Lanny Ream.
 132 waypoints on 93 topo maps for 93 of 99 sites in the book that have rockhounding opportunities.

-Please note: My email address is at the bottom of this page for a good reason, that reason being, if you read the entire contents of this page, and then email me asking a question that is already answered on this page, be prepared for the wrath of the thunderegg gods to come down and cast a blight upon your entire household!
+Please note: If you read the entire contents of this page, and then email me asking a question that is already answered on this page, be prepared for the wrath of the rock gods to come down and cast a blight upon your entire household!
 Also: If you have a question about "where to go rockhounding" or "where is the best place for (fill in the blank)" (I get these at least once a week), I'll just refer you to the DVD, that's what it's for!
-There are online sources for the Pacific Northwest if all you want is a place or two to try out rockhounding or fossil/mineral collecting so I suggest you Google them... or join your local rock club!
+There are online sources for the Pacific Northwest if all you want is a place or two to try out rockhounding or fossil/mineral collecting so I suggest you Google them... or better yet join your local rock club!

-Mac users: I have been informed that for two customers some of the fancier aspects of the DVD don't work as expected.
+Mac users: I have been informed that for two customers some of the fancier aspects of the DVD didn't work as expected in versions before 5.3.
 They are limited to clicking on links for overview maps on some of the state region pages that don't lead to the expected map images.
-I can't reproduce this behavior on the MACs I have access to.
-I have made some corrections suggested by a programmer and this solved the issue in Versions 5.3 & 6.0.
-If you bought the DVD before Feb.
-2014, and some links don't work, you can however access all of the map images by clicking on the appropriate file.
+You can however access all of the map images by clicking on the appropriate file.
 Do this by opening the contents of the DVD in the Finder application.
 I can email you instructions if this happens on your computer.
 BTW there are excellent (and free) alternatives to the Finder that make it a lot more user-friendly.
-If you want to exchange the DVD for a new copy (free of charge), please email me.
+If you want to exchange the DVD for a new copy (free of charge), please Email me!
+Versions 5.3 forward DO work with all MAC operating systems as of 2017.